WHAT IS BAKED ALASKA?

 STAINLESS STEEL PASTRY/MOUSSE RINGS

-Here are the ones that I use, but you can also use silicone moulds if you prefer.
+Here are the ones that I use, but you can also use silicone molds if you prefer.

-For making the Italian meringue, I’d highly recommend a KitchenAid KHM926CA 9-Speed Digital Hand Mixer with Turbo Beater II Accessories and Pro Whisk – Candy Apple Red“>hand held electric whisk like this one.
+For making the Italian meringue, I'd highly recommend a KitchenAid KHM926CA 9-Speed Digital Hand Mixer.

 Another important piece of equipment for making the sugar syrup for the meringue is a candy thermometer.